scikit-learn-contrib/hdbscan/docs/how_hdbscan_works.rst

 This brings us to the point where robust single linkage stops.
 We want more though; a cluster hierarchy is good, but we really want a set of flat clusters.
-We could do that by drawing a a horizontal line through the above diagram and selecting the clusters that it cuts through.
+We could do that by drawing a horizontal line through the above diagram and selecting the clusters that it cuts through.
 This is in practice what
 `DBSCAN <http://scikit-learn.org/stable/modules/clustering.html#dbscan>`__